Aniruddhan-S/anime-binary/README.md

 # anime-binary

-This is a simple C++ binary file handling program, to keep track of the anime that i've watched and am watching, manga that i've read and am reading and my watchlist.
+This is a simple C++ Command Line Interface program, to keep track of the anime that i've watched and am watching, manga that i've read and am reading and my watchlist.
-It creates three separate binary files for anime, manga and watchlist and stores data in it.

 ## Note
 - **In Windows**: It is recommended that this program is executed through the `Windows Terminal` as certain features may break if it is executed in the standard `Command Prompt` or `Powershell`.